 Call the IRS

-Contact the IRS to notify them of your change of address by calling a local office.
-You'll have to provide some identifying information, including your full name, date of birth, Social Security number, old address, and new address.
+Notify the IRS of your change of address by calling a local office.
+You'll have to provide some identifying information, including your full name, date of birth, social security number, old address, and new address.
 You'll need your employer identification number for a business.

 The agent you speak with may also request additional information to verify your identity.

 Visit the IRS in Person

 You can visit your nearest Taxpayer Assistance Center to report a change of address in person.
 The agent you speak with will need the same identifying information that you would provide over the phone.
-You and your spouse should go together if you filed a joint return and you're both changing your address, or the one who isn't going in person should provide a written statement.
+You and your spouse should go together if you file a joint return and are both changing your address, or the one who isn't going in person should provide a written statement.

-Taxpayer Assistance Centers were closed early in 2020 due to the coronavirus pandemic, but the IRS began reopening them in phases.
-A different rule is in place, however—you must call ahead to 844-545-5640 and make an appointment.
+Taxpayer Assistance Centers were closed early in 2020 due to the coronavirus pandemic, but the IRS has begun reopening them in phases.
+As of May 2021, you must call ahead at 844-545-5640 and make an appointment.

 Send Notice in Writing

 You can notify the IRS of your change of address with a written and signed statement.
-Provide your full name, old address, new address, Social Security number or other tax ID number, and your date of birth.
+Provide your full name, old address, new address, social security number or other tax ID number, and date of birth.

 Be sure your statement includes both your printed name and your signature.
 Send your statement to the address where you would send a paper tax return.
-You should both sign the written statement if you filed a joint return with your spouse and you've jointly changed your address.
+You should both sign the written statement if you file a joint return with your spouse and have jointly changed your address.

 The IRS generally updates its records within four to six weeks of receiving information about new addresses, although this period can be delayed during the busy tax-filing season and due to staffing adjustments resulting from the coronavirus pandemic.